-Accounting (ACCT)
+Accounting(ACCT)

 ACCT 1113 Concepts in Applied Accounting I - Prerequisite: MIS 1033.
 Students will gain knowledge of corporate accounting enabling them to gain the crucial decision making and problem solving skills needed in the workplace.
-(F, S) n/a
+(F, S)

 ACCT 1153 Concepts in Applied Accounting II - Prerequisite: ACCT 1113.
 This course is a continuation of Concepts in Applied Accounting I. Students will gain a more advanced knowledge of corporate accounting enabling them to gain advanced decision making and problem solving skills needed in the workplace.
-(F, S) n/a
+(S)

 ACCT 2003 Principles of Accounting I - The accounting cycle for merchandising and service-oriented business organizations.
 Primary emphasis is on financial accounting principles applicable to measuring assets, liabilities, and owners' equity.
-(F,S) ACTS-ACCT 2003
+(F,S) ACTS Equivalent Course Number = ACCT2003

 ACCT 2013 Principles of Accounting II - Prerequisite: ACCT 2003 with a grade of "C" or better.
 Special measurement problems for partnerships and corporations.
 Part of the course covers accounting for manufacturing companies and managerial use of accounting data and reports for decision making.
-(F, S) ACTS-ACCT 2013
+(F, S) ACTS Equivalent Course Number = ACCT2013